Mathias Bynens

 I wrote a JavaScript string escaper that combines these different kinds of escapes (except the deprecated octal escapes) and returns the smallest possible result string.
 Try it at mothereff.in/js-escapes!

-Mothereffing JavaScript escapes
+JavaScript escapes tool

 You can use it to escape any character, but there’s an option to only escape non-ASCII and unprintable ASCII characters (which is probably the most useful).
-This way, you can easily turn strings such as 'Ich ♥ Bücher' into its smallest possible ASCII-only equivalent 'Ich \u2665 B\xfccher'.
+This way, you can easily turn strings such as 'Ich ♥ Bücher' into its smallest possible ASCII-only equivalent 'Ich \u2665 B\xFCcher'.
 Back when I was working on Punycode.js unit tests, this tool saved me quite some time.

 Comments